mickael-menu/ShadowVim/README.md

 To conditionally activate plugins, `vim-plug` has a [few solutions](https://github.com/junegunn/vim-plug/wiki/tips#conditional-activation).

+:point_up: The default Neovim indent files for Swift are not great.
+For a better alternative, install [`keith/swift.vim`](https://github.com/keith/swift.vim) with your Neovim package manager.

 #### Adding key bindings

 Only <kbd>⌃</kbd>/<kbd>C-</kbd>-based keyboard shortcuts can be customized in Neovim. <kbd>⌘</kbd>-based hotkeys are handled directly by Xcode.